Does an iron work as a heat gun

 A heat gun allows users to adjust the temperature and airflow, giving them control over the heat output.
 This feature is crucial for different tasks that require specific temperatures.
 On the other hand, an iron usually comes with pre-set temperature settings, limiting its flexibility and versatility.
 The lack of adjustable airflow can also affect the outcomes of certain tasks that require precise and controlled heating.

-See also How much are heat guns
+See also Are heat guns good for phones

 3. Safety Considerations